5 tips for future-proofing content

 The idea of future-proofing is quite simple at its core: you create something with the knowledge that it won’t immediately become obsolete in the coming weeks, months, or even years.
-The way you do that is not to actually see into the future with some kind of content crystal ball, but rather to make sure you’re not setting yourself up to fall short of your goals.
-After all, why go through all the hard work of researching, writing, and promoting your content if it’s only going to wither and die within a month or two?
+How do you do it?
+Make sure you’re not setting yourself up for failure.

 Not all content is destined to live forever, of course.
 Some pieces are published to (wisely!) hop on trends, chip in and join a conversation, and be as timely as possible.
-Like any singular component, these trendy articles are useful but absolutely not the be-all, end-all to any cohesive content strategy.
+Like any singular component, these trendy articles are useful but absolutely not the be-all, end-all of any cohesive content strategy.
 The same goes for that beautifully optimized landing page you just created for a client.
-You may be seeing the returns you like right now, but what about down the line, when those returns begin to stagnate or fall?
+You may be seeing the returns you like right now, but what about down the line, when those returns begin to stagnate or steeply decline?

 Tip #1: Remember that publishing is just the first step

-Let’s say that you published a piece that has been performing exceptionally well for the past six months, even going beyond your expectations.
+Let’s say you published a piece that has been performing exceptionally well for the past six months, even going beyond your expectations.
 It’s doing well in the SERPs, people are organically sharing it on social media, and (let’s say in this particular case) it’s meeting most of your KPIs for this particular type of content (conversion rate, time on page, bounce rate, etc.).
 You’re clearly doing everything right, unless, of course, you haven’t done anything to further optimize the page since publishing it.

 It is crucial to the life of any page, never mind just those that are performing well, that you are optimizing it for the best possible return.
-If you have pages or articles that are connected by a greater overall theme, make sure your readers can find and read them through best internal linking practices.
-Have you implemented a new or different CTA on more recent content?
-Insert it into this piece, too.
-Has some news broke that could impact the state of the copy on this page?
-Update the article and make sure everyone knows it’s received a new coat of paint (hello, social media).
+If you have pages or articles connected by a greater overall theme, make sure your readers can find and read them through best internal linking practices.

-Also, while we won’t take too much of a deep dive into theories on Google’s freshness ranking factors, there is evidence to suggest that frequent and significant updates to a page (typically additions or changes in the <body> of the text) helps contribute to positive ranking benefits.
+Also, while we won’t take too much of a deep dive into theories on Google’s freshness ranking factors, there is evidence to suggest that frequent and significant updates to a page (typically additions or changes in the <body> of the text) help contribute to positive ranking benefits.
 A page that performs well organically should be regularly updated to maintain its competitive edge.

 Tip #2: Stay agile and anticipate